-Command line interface
+Using the command line interface

-The command line interface (CLI) is a text-driven interface that can be used instead of or in addition to DD System Manager.
-Most management tasks can be performed in DD System Manager or with the CLI.
-In some cases, the CLI offers configuration options and reports that are not yet supported in DD System Manager.
+The command line interface (CLI) is a text-driven interface that you can use instead of or in addition to DD System Manager.
+Although most management tasks can be performed in DD System Manager, the CLI offers some configuration options and reports that are not yet supported in DD System Manager.

-Any protection system command that accepts a list, such as a list of IP addresses, accepts entries separated by commas, by spaces, or both.
+Any command that accepts a list, such as a list of IP addresses, accepts entries separated by commas, by spaces, or both.